sourcegraph/deploy-sourcegraph/README.md

    Platform users may need to [request an increase in storage quota](https://cloud.google.com/compute/quotas).

 1. When the deployment completes, you need to make the main web server accessible over the network to external users.
-To do so, connect port 30080 (or the value of `httpNodePort` in the app config) on the nodes in the cluster to the Internet.
+To do so, connect port 30080 (or the value of `httpNodePort` in the site config) on the nodes in the cluster to the Internet.
 The easiest way to do this is to add a network rule that allows ingress traffic to port 30080 on at least one node
    (see